getsentry/sentry-javascript/MIGRATION.md

 #### Updated the recommended way of calling `Sentry.init()`

-With version 8 of the SDK we will no longer support the use of `sentry.server.config.ts` and `sentry.edge.config.ts` files (note that `sentry.client.config.ts` is still supported and encouraged).
-Instead, please initialize the Sentry Next.js SDK for the serverside in a
+With version 8 of the SDK we will no longer support the use of `sentry.server.config.ts` and `sentry.edge.config.ts` files.
+Instead, please initialize the Sentry Next.js SDK for the serverside in a [Next.js instrumentation hook](https://nextjs.org/docs/app/building-your-application/optimizing/instrumentation).
-[Next.js instrumentation hook](https://nextjs.org/docs/app/building-your-application/optimizing/instrumentation).
+**`sentry.client.config.ts|js` is still supported and encouraged for initializing the clientside SDK.**

 The following is an example of how to initialize the serverside SDK in a Next.js instrumentation hook: